 Ryan worked in the district for 33 years, starting as a math teacher.
 Ryan also served as president of the teachers’ union and human resources director before becoming superintendent in 2012.

-Ryan said that he had been involved in every contract negotiation since 1989, which is why he offered to help with one more.
+Ryan said that he had been involved in every contract negotiation since 1989, which is why he offered to help one more time.

-According to Ryan, he asked to start his retirement early in May so he could come back to help over the summer, which is when he said the school board plans to negotiate the new superintendent’s contract.
+According to Ryan, he asked to start his retirement early in May so he could come back to help over the summer, which is when he said the school board plans to negotiate new employee contracts, including with the teachers union.

 During his tenure, Ryan advocated for education funding from the state.